LucDuponcheelAtGitHub/PSBP/README.md

 Define an extra `Conditional` law for `if_`, similar to the extra `Creational` law for `let_`.

-Is the law a valid one (open question)?
+Is the law a reasonable one (open question)?

 ### Solution (extra `Conditional` law for `if_`)